 Follow Paul on Twitter.

 Kiley Lee is an artist and writer from Almost Heaven, West Virginia.
 Her poems have appeared in Anti-Heroin Chic, Ghost City Review, Marias at Sampaguitas, Mojave Heart Review, Animal Heart Press, and Dancing Girl Press among others, and she is currently working on her first chapbook.
 Her drawings and paintings have been showcased on various online platforms and shown in multiple exhibitions at the Monongalia Arts Center in Morgantown, WV.
-She lives with her husband, Toby, and her cat and dogs, Charlie, Jupiter, and Sadie, near the majestic Ohio River.
+She lives with her family near the majestic Ohio River.

 Marisa Silva-Dunbar is a Pushcart nominated poet.
 Her work has been published in Angelical Ravings, The Same, Amaryllis, Manzano Mountain Review, Bone & Ink Press, Barren Magazine, Dark Marrow, Feminine Collective, Rose Quartz Journal, Awkward Mermaid, Spider Mirror Journal, Mojave He[art] Review, Anti-Heroin Chic Magazine, Redheaded Stepchild, and Gargoyle Magazine, among others (a complete list can be found here.)
 She graduated from the University of East Anglia with her MA in poetry.
 Marisa is a contributing writer at Pussy Magic.
 Marisa is the founder and EIC of Neon Mariposa Magazine.